daudix/daudix.one/content/blog/website-rewrite-in-zola/index.md

 My plan now is to write a few posts and focus less on the website, since it's a wormhole I can't leave.

-Shout out to [Hari Rana](https://tesk.page) for helping to improve the accessibility of the site by pointing out contrast issues, as well as some style change suggestions.
+Shout out to [Hari Rana](https://tesk.page) for helping to improve the accessibility of the site by pointing out contrast issues, as well as some style change suggestions!